fossabot/prysm/README.md

 ## Documentation

-See [docs](https://github.com/brandondube/prysm/tree/master/docs) -- the docstrings and [Examples](https://github.com/brandondube/prysm/tree/master/Examples) are much more up-to-date and probably more useful.
-The docs are currently just an API reference.
+See [prysm.readthedocs.io/](https://github.com/brandondube/prysm/tree/master/docs) -- the docstrings and [Examples](https://github.com/brandondube/prysm/tree/master/Examples) are much more up-to-date and probably more useful.
+The docs are currently just an API reference and will require searching to even find anything within them.

 ## Contributing